Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/configure-spring-boot-java-applicationinsights.md

    * Specify your **Subscription**, **Resource group** and **Location**.
    * Select Pin to dashboard option, if you would like to pin the resource on your Azure portal.

-   When you have specified these options, click **Create** to create your cache.
+   When you have specified these options, click **Create** to create your Application Insights resource.

    ![Azure portal][AZ03]